 There is much marine life to be seen from the surface.
 Vibrant coral reefs are home to colourful species such as butterflyfish, angelfish and trumpetfish.
 Turtles are always a favourite and can be seen in many of our destinations.
 As they come to the surface to breath, they are often as accessible to snorkellers as divers.

-Those searching for bigger marine life can see whale sharks in Mexico, while the Maldives is blessed with encounters of both whale sharks and manta rays year-round in shallow waters.
-The Bahamas is a wonderful destination for those looking to see sharks, while a fortunate few can snorkel with whales in Tonga and the Dominican Republic.
+Those searching for bigger marine life can see whale sharks in Mexico from June to September.
+Whale sharks also grace the waters around one of our newest destinations, St Helena.
+The Maldives is blessed with encounters of both whale sharks and manta rays year-round in shallow waters.

 Snorkelling vs diving